Camp Miri Piri 2018: Friday, June 8th through Tuesday, June 12th in Española, NM, USA

 Join us in the midst of the mountains and blue skies of New Mexico where you and your family will have a chance to take a deep journey within to experience the identity of the Spiritual Warrior.

 Note: This camp is for adults, age 18 and older.
-However, children aged 13-17 years old are welcome if accompanied by a parent.
+However, children are welcome and attend free if accompanied by a parent.